Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Dichotomy for Non-Cusped Hyperbolic -manifolds

 \begin{pf} Let $\M$ be an hyperbolic $3$-manifold with no cusp.
 We proceed by contradiction.
-Assume on the contrary.
-Let $\s$ be a non-compact, complete, finite index, and finite area minimal surface in $\M$, where the area $\|\s\|=C$.
+Assume to the contrary that there is a non-compact, complete, finite index, and finite area minimal surface $\s$ in $\M$ exists, where the area $\|\s\|=C$.